 We typically walk to downtown Cascais, it takes about 20 minutes or so but we can take an UBER which gets us there in 5 minutes and it’s usually 2.50 euros.
 It’s a downhill walk into town so we typically take an UBER back if we’ve been doing a lot of exploring or carrying a lot of bags.

 People say that the bureaucracy here is slow and frustrating.
 For us, it hasn’t been.
 Everything has pretty much gone as planned except for a few quirky things that we simply didn’t know about.
 Like you need to get your Portuguese phone number before your Portuguese bank account can be verified.
 In retrospect, it makes sense because they have to send you a text.
-Most Portuguese businesses simply don’t pick up or interact with U.S. numbers (or any international numbers).
-It is one of those things that you just have to accept and move on.
+Most Portuguese businesses don’t pick up or interact with U.S. numbers (or any international numbers).
+It is one of those things that you have to accept and move on.
 No sense in wondering why.
 It’s just life in Portugal.
+Our apartment came with high-speed internet so that was easy.
+We did set up a VPN prior to leaving the U.S. which is helpful if you need to access some U.S. based accounts.

 Portuguese Way Of Life